Section 13.1 Worked Example: ArrayLists - Instantiate and Alter

 -

-Determine access or change of element, or action on entire ArrayList object, and update elements as needed (remembering assignment subgoals)
+Determine access or change of an element, or action on entire ArrayList object, and update elements as needed (remembering assignment subgoals)

 -